ewerspej/epj.RouteGenerator/README.md

 await Shell.Current.GoToAsync($"/{Routes.AudiPage}");
 ```

 If the `AudiPage` would ever get renamed to some other class name, you would instantly notice, because the compiler wouldn't find the `Routes.AudiPage` symbol anymore and emit an error, letting you know that it has changed.
-When using verbatim strings instead of an identifier like this, you would notice this change until the app either crashes or stops behaving the way it should.
+When using verbatim strings instead of an identifier like this, you wouldn't notice this change until the app either crashes or stops behaving the way it should.

 ## Extra Routes